borenstein-lab/MIMOSA2shiny/docs/package.md

 Preprocessed reference data for the metabolic reconstruction databases can be downloaded from the [Downloads page](http://cnoecker.github.io/MIMOSA2shiny/downloads.html).

-Alternatively, you can run the "generatePreprocessedSpeciesRxnMappings.R" script to obtain MIMOSA2-compatible files from the relevant source database files.
+Alternatively, you can run the script `generatePreprocessedSpeciesRxnMappings.R` (link to GitHub) to obtain MIMOSA2-compatible files from the relevant source database files.
 This is necessary for using the KEGG models, which require a license.

 ## Run a full MIMOSA2 analysis